pikakid98/decluttertube/README.md

 `NoMoreShorts` Remove the annoying shorts tabs on the home menu and the recommended videos

-`NoThanks.IPreferVideos` Removes the Releases and Podcasts tab from YouTube Channels `*3`
+`NoThanks.IPreferVideos` Removes the Releases and Podcasts tab from YouTube Channels [[Known to cause issues]](https://github.com/Git-Pikakid98/decluttertube#3-this-filter-acts-differently-on-different-channels-for-some-reason-in-some-cases-it-hides-playlists-and-the-about-section-im-currently-trying-to-find-a-way-around-this)

 `WhatDoAnyOfTheseDo` Removes all of the pointless buttons on videos like share, the (now pointless) dislike button etc.

 `GiveEmAShot` Removes "Live" tag, Verification ticks and view counts, like counts and sub counts to encorage people to check out smaller creators without YouTube's brainwashing "High view count = good content" mentality

-`IDontNeedNoHelp` Removes the help and feedback options from YouTube and YouTube Studio `*4`
+`IDontNeedNoHelp` Removes the help and feedback options from YouTube and YouTube Studio [[Known to cause issues]](https://github.com/Git-Pikakid98/decluttertube#4-a-combination-of-this-and-featurecreep-on-the-new-ui-which-isnt-available-at-the-moment-for-certain-accounts-causes-important-features-to-vanish)

 `NoDollarYT` Removes the join button and member badges (Doesn't affect live chat and chat replay due to how they work)